 The Institute sponsors an increasingly important program of intramural athletics.
-There is spirited competition among the seven Houses for the possession of three trophies.
+There is spirited competition among the five groups composed of the Student Houses and the Throop Club for the possession of three trophies.
 The Interhouse Trophy is awarded annually to the group securing the greatest number of points in intramural competition during the year.
 The Varsity and Freshman Rating Trophy is presented to the group having the greatest number of men participating in intercollegiate athletics.
 The third trophy, "Discobolus," is a bronze replica of Myron's famous statue of the discus thrower.
 "Discobolus" is a challenge trophy, subject to competition in any sport.
 It remains in the possession of one group only so long as that group can defeat the challengers of any of the other groups.